-Assessment Type Weight Component Requirement
+Course Component Weight Component Requirement

 Topic Presentation 30% 70%

-Topic Presentation Quizzes 30% 70%

-Topic Summary Document 5% 70%
+Topic Summary Document 10% 70%

 Case Presentation N/A Completion

-Monthly Quizzes 30% 70%
+Monthly Quizzes 60% 70%

+Academic Integrity Learning Module N/A Completion

-Attendance 5% 70% 100% 70% overall average
+100% 70% overall average

 - 1. Topic presentation (30%) Students are assigned a topic case presentation to prepare.
-They will present a 20-30min case.
-A second student will also be assigned the same topic and will prepare a separate case.
-Students must work with assigned faculty advisors to determine appropriate cases, choose pre-reading material and prepare pre-quiz questions.
-In certain scenarios, it may be appropriate to request faculty to present a 20min 3rd case to adequately cover a topic.
-Oral case presentations are graded by a faculty advisor.
+They will present a 15-minute case.
+A second student will also be assigned the same topic and will prepare a separate 15-minute case.
+Students must work with assigned faculty advisors to determine appropriate cases, choose pre-reading material and complete a CASP checklist to be uploaded to Canvas by the due date.
+A further 15-minute presentation is required to total a presentation length of 45 minutes.
+How the last 15 minutes are utilized is at the discretion of the faculty and students.
+The last 5 minutes will be utilized as Q&A time.
+This will then be followed by a wellness break.
+Topic presentations and summary documents are graded by the faculty adviser.
 Each student is assessed separately.
 Rubrics will be posted on Canvas.
-The date for presentations will be determined once the topic is assigned, but students will have about one month to prepare. - Topic presentation quizzes (30%) Quizzes will occur on student-led topic case presentations.
-Weekly topic quizzes will be closed book. - 3.
-Topic summary document (5%) Each student pair must submit a summary document of their topic presentation. - 4.
+The date for presentations will be determined once the topic is assigned, but students will have about one month to prepare. - Topic summary document (10%) Each student pair must submit a summary document of their topic presentation.
+These will be graded separately from the topic presentation by the faculty advisor. - 3.
 Case Presentation- Each student must choose a clinical case from their rotations to present to their colleagues.
-Each student must confirm their case with Dr. Dash 1 week prior to presentation. - 5.
-Monthly quizzes (30%) Quizzes are scheduled each month.
-Monthly quizzes will be open book to the end of June 2025.
+Each student must confirm their case with Dr. Dash 1 week prior to presentation.
+Late requests for topic approval may result in a meeting regarding professionalism. - 4.
+Monthly quizzes (60%) Quizzes are scheduled approximately each month.
+Monthly quizzes will be closed book with invigilation.
+Students will be permitted to utilize 2 pages (double sided) of study notes.
+These are required to be handed in at the end of the exam with the student's name on the first page.
 These quizzes are based on the presentations from the previous month up to and including the quiz date, unless otherwise noted.
+Quizzes are based on the topic objectives.
+Completion of all monthly quizzes is required.

 Please note the quiz dates below: